ColoredCow/resources/react/README.md

 ### Video Tutorials

-Create an account [here](https://learn.chrisoncode.io/webinars).
-Its free of cost and then you can watch the tutorials.
+Create an account [here](https://learn.chrisoncode.io/webinars) (it's free of cost!) and you can watch the tutorials.